haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 ## Profile your store {#profile}
 You can verify that Blackfire works using a browser extension or the CLI.
 For extensive CLI profiling options and better understanding the profiles, see [Blackfire resources](#blackfire-resources).

-{% include note.html type="info" content="You can only use the CLI in your local development environment." %}
+{% include note.html type="info" content="You can only use the CLI in your 本地开发环境." %}

 #### To profile using the browser: